-The leather-covered cushions of the lounge chairs are set in curved mounts of highly-polished aluminium.
-Each seating mount has a contrasting light band of blue LED lights and can also be manually swivelled.
-Sensual, flowing transitions and warm, organic materials such as open-pore walnut wood shaped into a three-dimensional veneer, and extremely soft ice white Nappa leather contrast with clearly-defined metal and glass surfaces with a cool and technical feel.
+The leather-covered cushions of the lounge chairs are set in curved mounts of highly-polished aluminum.
+Each seating mount has a contrasting light band of blue LED lights and can also be manually swiveled.
+Sensual, flowing transitions and warm, organic materials such as open-pore walnut wood shaped into a three-dimensional veneer, and extremely soft ice-white Nappa leather contrast with clearly-defined metal and glass surfaces with a cool and technical feel.

 In addition to innovative interior design, the F 015 Luxury in Motion has a futuristic monolithic exterior.